-Lastly, there is parenting time, or visitation, which is the agreed upon schedule for the child to spend time with his/her parents.
+Lastly, there is parenting time, or visitation, which is the agreed upon schedule for the child to spend time with their parents.
 In addition to scheduling the regular weekday and weekend calendar, holidays, vacation time, and special occasions must be negotiated for fairness and balance to the child's life.

 There are several factors that need to be considered when parents are making custody decisions.
-The relationship of the parents, the child's relationship with the parents, previous domestic violence, time that each parent can commit to taking care of the child, the amount of time a parent spends at work, age of children.
+The relationship of the parents, the child's relationship with the parents, previous domestic violence, time that each parent can commit to taking care of the child, the amount of time a parent spends at work, and the age of children.
 Your final custody arrangement will be unique to your situation.

 While child custody arrangements are negotiated during the divorce process, they can be revisited after a divorce is final to accommodate a change in circumstances of parents or the children involved.